Payne v. Tennessee: Opinion of the Court

-The Court held that testimony in the form of a victim impact statement was admissible and constitutional in death penalty cases, thus expressly limiting two prior cases, Booth v.
+The Court held that testimony in the form of a victim impact statement was admissible and constitutional in death penalty cases, overturning Booth v.
 Maryland (1987) and South Carolina v.
 Gathers (1989).
+In Booth the Court stated that victim impact statements had nothing to do with the "blameworthiness of a particular defendant".

-Writing for the Court, Chief Justice Rehnquist provided a variety of reasons for the decision:
+Writing for the Court, Chief Justice Rehnquist provided a variety of reasons for the decision to allow victim impact statements: